olofnebrin/Lyman-alpha-feedback/README.md

 ### Purpose of repository

-This repository contains files and data related to the following paper on Lyman-α (Lyα) feedback (Nebrin et al. 2024 for short below):
+This repository contains files and data related to the following paper on Lyman-α (Lyα) feedback:

 [Nebrin et al. (2024), 'Strong Lyman-α feedback at Cosmic Dawn: Implications for the first stars and galaxies, star clusters, and direct-collapse black holes'](INSERT).

-Authors & contributors: Olof Nebrin, Aaron Smith, Kevin Lorinc, Johan Hörnquist, and Åsa Larsson.
+#### Authors & contributors: Olof Nebrin, Aaron Smith, Kevin Lorinc, Johan Hörnquist, and Åsa Larsson.

 ### Description of folders and files